-

 FA / FC: Formation en alternance (apprenticeship contract, professionalization contract) Formation continue.

-IA: administrative registration (when all the information relating to your course has been entered, including grades, etc.).
+IA: administrative registration (when you have entered all the information about your course, including grades, ...

-IP: inscription pédagogique (pedagogical registration), which allows you to register for exams - don't miss it!
+IP: pedagogical registration, which allows you to register for exams.
+Don't miss it!

 IR: international relations, if you're planning an international exchange or mobility program, this is the dedicated department.